-Myers has led Underscore News since May 2022, overseeing the organization's expansive growth, including the hiring of all personnel, fundraising, strategic planning, program development and community relationship building.
+Myers has led Underscore News since May 2022, overseeing a period of sustained organizational growth, including the hiring of all personnel, fundraising, strategic planning, program development and community relationship building.
 Before joining Underscore, he was a founding member and managing editor of the Flathead Beacon, which was called the "best newsroom in Montana" in the Columbia Journalism Review and named one of the "Best Places to Work" in the U.S. by Outside magazine.
 His award-winning journalism and essays have appeared in newspapers, magazines and literary journals across the country, as well as two anthologies.
 He is the president of the Portland chapter of the Asian American Journalists Association (AAJA).
 He lives in Portland with his wife and two sons, who occasionally let him sneak away to fly fish or embark on a trail run.

 Email: mreece@underscore.news